 Going to live events is a way for you to try to stick in the minds of property owners who may eventually be looking for commercial roofing services.

 Commercial roofing trade shows and events are a great place to learn about new tech in the industry, connect with other professionals, and spread the word of your brand and roofing services.

-Download a Storm-Tracking App
+6. Download a Storm-Tracking App

 Keeping up with the latest and live weather can sometimes be a large part of generating new roofing leads on the spot.